margo/specification/system-design/margo-api-reference/workload-api/device-api/deployment-status.md

 # Deployment Status

-Devices need needs to provide the workload orchestration web service with its capabilites and characteristics.
-This is done calling the Device API's `device capabilites` endpoint.
+While applying a new desired state the device's management client MUST provide the workload orchestration web service with an indication of the current status.
+This is done calling the Device API's `device status` endpoint.

 ### Route and HTTP Methods